 A review of the plan in 1981 proposed the repair of eroded rights of way on the site.
 Also, it proposed that an access agreement should be sought with the owner of the northern section - no evidence of any agreement has been found.
 The 'Broxtowe Local Plan' (1994) re-affirmed the commitment to preserve the area in its wild state as a recreational amenity, and recognised the environmental and ecological importance of the site.

 The next major event in the history of the Ridge came in April 1999, with the formation of The Friends of Bramcote Ridge, and any developments since this date are detailed elsewhere on this Web Site.
+Working to management plan for the area known as Alexandrina Plantation, created by one of the Friends's founding members, the friends set about caring for the site.
+A counterpart management plan for the area now known as Sandy Lane Open Space was produced a year later.

 Approaching from the West - from junction 25 of the M1, follow the A52 towards Nottingham.
 Go straight on at the first two traffic islands, eventually passing Bramcote Hills Leisure Centre on the left.
 Continue along the three-lane dual carriageway for approximately ¼ mile, and turn left at the first traffic light junction - this is Thoresby Road.
 Please read the note below concerning parking.